 Our latest research posts

-- UCISA case studies on institutional approaches to the management of TEL services (11/10/2016) - As a follow-up to the 2016 Technology-Enhanced Learning Survey, UCISA has just published a companion Best Practice Guide (2016 TEL Survey case studies), showcasing different institutional approaches to the management […]
+- What can we learn from the 2018 UCISA case studies about technology-enhanced learning developments in UK higher education?
+(2/1/2019) - As a follow-up to the 2018 Technology-Enhanced Learning Survey, the Universities and Colleges Information Systems Association (UCISA) has just published a companion report (2018 TEL Survey case studies), showcasing different […]